Multi-Block Coordination Basics

 Final synchronization:

-• cluster_wait() blocks until ALL blocks in the cluster have completed their work
+• cluster_wait() blocks until every block in the cluster has called cluster_arrive()

 Key technical insights